-BA (UNSW), MCom Finance (UOW)
+Appointed to the Board: September 2018 BA (UNSW), MCom Finance (UOW)

-Chris was the Chief Operating Officer of the Australian National University, until his retirement in September 2019.
+Chris is the Chair of the NFF Finance Committee.
+Chris was the Chief Operating Officer of the Australian National University, from 2013 until his retirement in September 2019.
 Prior to that he had an equivalent role at the University of Wollongong.
-Chris is responsible for financial, facilities, IT, Library, human resources, legal and many other functions at the University.
-A regular attendee of the National Folk Festival since his arrival in Canberra, Chris, his wife and his 5 children have strong musical interests, including playing and performing together.
+Chris was responsible for financial, facilities, IT, Libraries, human resources, legal and many other functions at the ANU.
+A regular attendee of the National Folk Festival since his arrival in Canberra, Chris, his wife and 5 children have strong musical interests, including playing and performing together.